 The Herald Ordeal

 The Surfer vowed to stop Morg at all costs.
 He was too bloodthirsty and unworthy of becoming a herald.
-He found Firelord and Nova to assist him.
+He recruited Firelord and Nova to assist him.
 Together they resurrected Air-Walker, who was able to locate Galactus.
 Before they went into battle they sought one more - Terrax.
 After battling him they agreed to free him from his imprisonment if he assisted.
 They retrieved his axe from where the Surfer left it and headed to face Morg.

 Return of Tyrant